Greater Manchester Tenants Union: History

-Prior to 2020, the Greater Manchester Tenants Union was known as Tenants Union UK, in service to the entire United Kingdom.
-In 2020 the union's members decided to scale the union down to just Greater Manchester.
+It was founded by Laurence Jones-Williams alongside other tenants in Manchester.
+Prior to 2020, the Greater Manchester Tenants Union was known as Tenants Union UK, aiming to bring together all tenants groups in the UK.
+In 2020 the union's members decided to scale the union down to Greater Manchester.
 This decision was motivated by their belief that the organization would be more effective if it focused its efforts locally, rather than organizing on the national level.

 Structure

-The GMTU is a democratic organization lead by its members, serving all ten boroughs of Greater Manchester.
+The GMTU is a democratic organization led by its members, serving all ten boroughs of Greater Manchester.
 Its operations are run by an elected committee with the support of union staff.
 The union is organized in several branches across Greater Manchester, including Stockport, Rochdale, Moss Side, Hulme and a branch for both Levenshulm and Longsight.

 The union receives funds from dues set and paid by its members.
 Additional funds are provided by grants, including from the Nationwide Foundation, the Fair Housing Futures Test and Learn Fund and the New Economics Foundation.